xkisxk/tp/docs/UserGuide.md

 ![](assets/ug/addflash.png)

 ### Editing a flashcard: `edit`

-Edits the front or the back of your chosen flashcard to your given input.
+Did you accidentally make a mistake in the content of a flashcard? `edit` allows you to modify either the front or back side of a flashcard.
+This is so that you do not have to resort to deleting and adding a new flashcard.

-`/c` denotes the card index, `/s` denotes the side of the flashcard to edit and `/i` denotes the content you want to change the flashcard to.
+In the `edit` command, `/c` denotes the card index, `/s` denotes the side of the flashcard to edit and`/i` denotes the content you want to change the flashcard to.

-This command is for those who have made a mistake in the front or back of the card and wish to fix it without having to resort to deleting and adding the card.

 Format: `edit /c <index of card> /s <front or back> /i <input>`